DerekBabb/CyberSecurity/Classic_Cryptography/Substitution_Cipher.md

 - Is there are way to change this encryption so it is not vulnerable to frequency analysis?

 ### Extended Learning
-Python Programming: SubstitutionCipher.py
-Python Programming: FrequencyAnalysis.py
-- Output of this is a CSV that can be graphed in Excel Arduino Programming: Random Alphabet Generator https://circuits.io/circuits/5157643-arduino-alphabet-generator/
+Arduino Programming: Random Alphabet Generator
+	https://circuits.io/circuits/5157643-arduino-alphabet-generator/